android/ndk/README.md

 compiler can use `build/tools/build-mingw64-toolchain.sh` to generate their own and be added to the `PATH` for build scripts to discover.

-Mac OS X host binaries should be built on the minimal Mac OS that the NDK supports (currently 10.8).
+Building binaries for Mac OS X requires at least 10.8.

 Target headers and binaries are built on Linux.